 For those looking for a bit of festive fun, I decided to put together things list of the best things to do during Christmas in Philly, based on my many visits to the city during the holiday season.

-I’ve already shared my favorite places to get Christmas cheer in Pennsylvania, the best things to do at Christmas in Harrisburg and Hershey, great Christmas lights in downtown Pittsburgh, and the best things to do in Bethlehem during Christmas, but if you are planning on visiting the City of Brotherly Love this holiday season, here are 11 Christmas things to do in Philly that are sure to leave you humming your favorite holiday jingles.
+I’ve already shared my favorite places to get Christmas cheer in Pennsylvania, the best things to do at Christmas in Harrisburg and Hershey, great Christmas lights in downtown Pittsburgh, and the best things to do in Bethlehem during Christmas, but if you are planning on visiting the City of Brotherly Love this holiday season, here are 11 things to do during Christmas in Philadelphia that are sure to leave you humming your favorite holiday jingles.

 Philly’s Christmas Village